-On July 30, 2015, we entered into a new equity line of credit agreement (such arrangement, the "2015 Equity Line") with Dutchess Opportunity Fund II, LP ("Dutchess").
+On July 30, 2015, we entered into a new equity line of credit agreement (the "2015 Equity Line") with Dutchess Opportunity Fund II, LP ("Dutchess").
 Pursuant to the 2015 Equity Line, Dutchess committed to purchase, subject to certain restrictions and conditions, up to 3,200,000 shares of our Common Stock, over a period of 36 months from the effectiveness of the registration statement registering the resale of shares purchased by Dutchess pursuant to the Investment Agreement.
+The 2015 Equity Line of Credit expired in July 2018.